 Before comparing specific products, it helps to list the features a construction business actually uses.
 Most standard accounting packages handle invoicing and bank feeds.
 Construction adds extra layers.

-• VAT schemes specific to construction.
+- VAT schemes specific to construction.
 Many builders use the Flat Rate Scheme.
 Some use the Cash Accounting Scheme.
-A growing number need to handle domestic reverse charge for VAT.
-Your software should support whichever scheme you use.
+Anyone invoicing other VAT-registered construction businesses needs domestic reverse charge support.
+Your software should support whichever combination you use.

-• Payroll integration.
+- Payroll integration.
 Construction payroll is not standard payroll.
-It involves CIS deductions for subcontractors, holiday pay for CIS workers and RTI (Real Time Information) submissions.
+It involves CIS deductions for subcontractors, holiday pay for site workers and RTI (Real Time Information) submissions.
 The payroll module needs to talk to the main accounts.

-• MTD for ITSA compatibility.
-From April 2026, sole traders and landlords with qualifying income over £50,000 must use Making Tax Digital compatible software.
-If you are a sole trader builder turning over £80,000, your software must be MTD ready.
+- MTD compatibility.
+MTD for VAT is long established, and since April 2026 sole traders with qualifying income over £50,000 are in MTD for Income Tax too, with the threshold dropping to £30,000 from April 2027.
+If you are a sole trader builder turning over £80,000, your software must handle quarterly MTD updates now.

 Not every package does all of these well.
 Some do CIS well but project costing poorly.
 Some do payroll well but VAT handling badly.
 Here is how the main options stack up.

 Xero is the most common accounting platform we see among UK construction limited companies.
-It handles bank feeds, invoicing and expense tracking well.
-The core package does not include CIS functionality.
-You need to add a third party app.
+It handles bank feeds, invoicing and expense tracking well, and CIS is now built in rather than bolted on.
+Every Xero business plan includes basic CIS: the account codes, deduction calculations and CIS reports.

-Xero works best for: limited company builders who need strong bank feeds, good mobile access and decent CIS handling via an add-on.
-It is less suited to businesses that need deep job costing or work mainly on large contracts with complex retentions.
+Xero works best for: limited company builders who want strong bank feeds, good mobile access and CIS filing from the same platform.
+It is less suited to businesses running large contracts with complex retentions.

 QuickBooks for Sole Traders and Small Builders

-The limitation is payroll.
-QuickBooks payroll is a separate add-on costing extra.
-If you employ site workers, the combined cost of QuickBooks Plus plus payroll can reach £60 per month.
-At that point, Xero plus a payroll add-on may offer better value.
+The weak spot is payroll.
+QuickBooks payroll is a separate paid add-on, and once you employ site workers the combined bill for Plus and payroll can pass £70 per month.
+At that point Xero plus its add-ons, or FreeAgent with payroll included, may offer better value.
+Project tracking is basic on all tiers.

-QuickBooks works best for: sole traders and small partnerships with limited subcontractor numbers.
-It is less suited to larger limited companies with multiple employees and complex project costing needs.
+QuickBooks works best for: sole traders and small partnerships with a few subcontractors who want CIS handled cheaply.
+It is less suited to larger limited companies with multiple employees and serious job costing needs.

 Sage 50 for Established Construction Firms

-The job costing in Sage 50 is genuinely detailed.
-You can track labour hours, material costs, plant hire and subcontractor costs against a specific contract and see margin in real time.
-For a construction firm in Birmingham turning over £800,000 with 10 employees and multiple concurrent contracts, Sage 50 Construction is hard to beat.
+You can set up each contract as a separate cost centre, track labour hours, material purchases, plant hire and subcontractor costs against it, and see margin in real time.
+Retentions can be handled properly as debtors and creditors rather than fudged through revenue.
+For a construction firm in Birmingham turning over £800,000 with 10 employees and multiple concurrent contracts, that depth matters.

-Sage 50 works best for: established construction firms with multiple contracts, complex retentions and a need for detailed project costing.
+Sage 50 works best for: established firms with multiple contracts, complex retentions and a genuine need for detailed project costing.
 It is overkill for sole traders or small partnerships.

 FreeAgent for Contractor-Led Construction Ltds

-FreeAgent's VAT handling is good.
-It supports Flat Rate, Cash Accounting and standard VAT.
-The project tracking is basic but sufficient for a business running 5 to 10 contracts at a time.
-The payroll module handles both employee payroll and CIS payments.
+VAT handling is good, covering Flat Rate, Cash Accounting, standard VAT and the domestic reverse charge.
+Payroll is included, not an add-on, which is rare at this price.
+Project tracking is basic but sufficient for a business running 5 to 10 jobs at a time.

-FreeAgent works best for: contractor-led limited companies with straightforward CIS needs.
-It is less suited to larger firms with complex retentions or multiple concurrent projects requiring detailed cost tracking.
+FreeAgent works best for: contractor-led limited companies and sole traders with straightforward CIS needs, especially customers of the partner banks.
+It is less suited to firms with complex retentions or many concurrent projects needing detailed cost tracking.

 CIS Handling: The Non-Negotiable Feature